softwaremill/elasticmq/README.md

     [queue url]?Action=Clear

-will remove all messages (both visibile and invisible from the queue).
+will remove all messages (both visibile and invisible) from the queue.

 ElasticMQ dependencies in SBT
 -----------------------------